Donovan Mitchell NBA Preview vs. the Warriors

 Warriors 2022-23 Defensive Insights

-- The Warriors were 21st in the NBA defensively last year, allowing 117.1 points per game.
+- The Warriors were 21st in the NBA defensively last season, conceding 117.1 points per game.

-- Conceding 43.3 rebounds per contest last season, the Warriors were 15th in the NBA in that category.
+- On the glass, the Warriors gave up 43.3 rebounds per contest last year, 15th in the league in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!